 Administrative assistants support teams or departments within an organization.
 They answer phone calls, respond to emails, maintain calendars, file paperwork, type records, and manage databases.

-Note: While there may be similarities in the executive and administrative assistant tasks, these roles are not entirely interchangeable.
+Note: While the executive and administrative assistant tasks may be similar, these roles are not entirely interchangeable.

 You can delegate access in Gmail to your administrative assistant so they can manage your emails better.